improbable-eng/go-httpwares/reporter/DOC.md

 ``` go
 func Middleware(reporter Reporter) httpwares.Middleware
 ```
-Middleware returns a http.Handler middleware that exports request metrics.
+Middleware returns a http.Handler middleware that set up reporter callbacks.
 If the tags middleware is used, this should be placed after tags to pick up metadata.
 This middleware assumes HTTP/1.x-style requests/response behaviour.
 It will not work with servers that use hijacking, pushing, or other similar features.
+(TODO)

 #### Example: